christosLamp/devops1/README.md

 ## How to Install and Run this project automated on a remote server with Jenkins and Ansible?

 ### Pre-Requisites:
-1. Setup a Jenkins server on cloud
+*1. Setup a Jenkins server on cloud*

 2. Setup a Deployment server on cloud